-- a.
-Provision of a mix of dwelling types consistent with the most up-to date local needs survey of the parish. - b.
-Provision of a proportion of Affordable housing consistent with the most up-to-date local housing needs survey, of the parish.
+- Provision of a mix of dwelling types consistent with the most up-to date local needs survey agreed by the parish council. - Provision of a proportion of Affordable housing consistent with the most up-to-date local housing needs survey, agreed by the parish council.

-Any proposal will also be expected to comply with the other policies in the Development Plan.
+Any proposal will also be expected to comply with the other policies set out within the Neighbourhood Plan.